HoiJean/djangoforbeginners-book/manuscript/ch3.md

 The process for adding an about page is **very** similar to what we just did.
 We'll create a new template file, a new view, and a new url route.

-Quit the server `Control-c` and create a new template called `about.html`.
+Quit the server with `Control-c` and create a new template called `about.html`.

 {title="Command Line",lang="text"}
 ~~~~~~~~